 Finally, the last bass amp under $200 that we’ll cover is the Ampeg BA-108.
 Ampeg, along with Hartke, is one of the titans of the bass amp market, and I think they’ve consistently put out great products from the top to the bottom level.

-I’ve had the pleasure of trying out all of the amps in this guide and give them their fair share, but I think Ampeg takes the cake.
+I’ve had the pleasure of trying out all of the amps in this guide and giving them their fair share, but I think Ampeg takes the cake.
 It’s the best-sounding amp for the money (in my opinion!)

 It doesn’t have as many features as the BlackStar, and on paper, it’s similar to the amps in this list, but it’s my personal favorite one here.
 I think this and Hartke strike a wonderful balance between the highs and lows, and you can comfortably adjust things to your liking on both of them, but this particular amp is #1 for me.
 I think that this one is just a bit bassier compared to the Hartke.